FengWei-Pi/fengwei-pi.github.io/lib/connectFour/README.md

 ## Convolution

-The game state input if fed through a series of convolutional layers, batch nomalization, and relu activation.
+The game state input is fed through a series of convolutional layers, batch nomalization, and relu activation.
 The first convolutional layer output size is 6x5(x number of filters), while the rest are 5x4.

 Most noteworthy is the skip connection that feeds the output of the first relu into the relu layer before the output heads, done by the `add` layer.